ViewableGravy/GravysProjects/BoundingBoxesNoRotation/ReadME.txt

 Implemented:
   control any player
   delete multiple hitboxes
-To Implement:
   Add version field to dictate which version is currently being used (loading and saving to file) Modify storage structure (Mk3)
     at the end of an object it should look like: "} Player,".
-This way it should be easier to read where an object begins and ends for easier searching create new player (GUI)
+This way it should be easier to read where an object begins and ends for easier searching
   Load specific player
+  only create hitboxes within surrounding hitbox
+To Implement:
+  create new player (GUI)
-  only create hitboxes within surrounding hitbox Confirm hitbox creation surrounding hitbox is image size ++ buffer resizing quadtree storing + collision
+  Confirm hitbox creation
+  surrounding hitbox is image size ++ buffer (currently hardcoded) resizing quadtree storing + collision
 FixedIssues: